Promising - One study

 The mail campaign used the principles of deterrence theory as a method to prevent illegal firearms transactions.
 These transactions are known as “straw purchases,” and occur when an individual legally purchases a firearm in their name and sells the gun to a person who is disqualified from purchasing one because of a criminal record.
 Engaging in a straw purchase or knowingly transferring a firearm to anyone prohibited from possessing a firearm is a Federal crime.
 The idea behind the targeted mail campaign was that buyers could be deterred from illegally transferring firearms if they were reminded of potential legal consequences.

-Ridgeway and colleagues (2010) found a rate ratio of 2.6 between the treatment and control group.
-This indicated that those who received a letter were more than twice as likely to report their firearms stolen than those who did not; this result was statistically significant.
-This effect can be attributed to an increased awareness of firearm laws and regulations.
+Ridgeway and colleagues (2010) found a statistically significant rate ratio of 2.6 between the treatment and control groups, indicating that those who received a letter were more than twice as likely to report their firearms stolen than those who did not.

 Ridgeway and colleagues (2010) used a randomized design to evaluate the impact of the Targeted Gun Law Messaging campaign on illegal firearms transactions in Los Angeles, Calif.
 Two police districts in Los Angeles were selected, Devonshire and 77th Street, where a large number of the guns purchased by residents were later recovered as crime guns in the possession of others.
 Crime guns are those firearms that are illegally obtained and used in the commission of a crime.